 Now you will pay a flat transfer tax rate of 7%.
-This same transfer tax flat rate also applies if you decide to purchase a new build property, but a 10% VAT rate will still be applied to all new homes (this law has not changed) that is not applied to second hand homes, making these a more attractive proposition right now.
+This same transfer tax flat rate also applies if you decide to purchase a new build property in Spain, but a 10% VAT rate will still be applied to all new homes (this law has not changed) that is not applied to second hand homes, making these a more attractive proposition right now.

 The savings that you can make as a result of these new changes are significant.
 To give an example, if you fall in love with a beautiful Mijas Costa villa that has a purchase price of €1,500,000 then instead of having to pay a Transfer Tax fee of €139,000, the transfer tax that you would have to pay would now be €105,000, providing you with a considerable saving of €34,000.

 Also, it is not as significant a reduction as for the transfer tax, the amount of stamp duty you would have to pay on your home purchase has also been reduced.
 Instead of paying 1.5% you would now have to pay 1.2%.
 Whilst Stamp Duty doesn’t impact on resale property, it does affect new build homes, and would lead to a considerable tax change for these types of home.